Get Right Car Insurance Quotes this 2022

 2. What are the factors that affect the Car Insurance Quotes in Dubai?

-However, we have listed down some factors that you should consider while getting car insurance or renewing one.
+However, we have listed down some factors you should consider while getting car insurance or renewing one.

 3. The Type, Model and Year of your Car

-Likewise, newer models, even though unlikely to have any factory faults, would also be more expensive to repair.
+Likewise, even though unlikely to have any factory faults, newer models would also be more expensive to repair.

 - The type of car you drive.
 Your rates are based in part on the claims your insurer has seen from other people who drive the same model.
 Sports cars often have high insurance rates, for example, because insurers are more likely to pay out large claims from speeding drivers.
 Insurance companies also consider factors like how much a vehicle will cost to repair and how much it’s likely to damage another car in an accident